What to do if you miss a pill

 The combined pill is typically taken daily for 21 days then stopped for 4 or 7 days, during which time you will experience a withdrawal bleed.
 But there are other ways you can take the combined pill, find out more.

-Everyday pills (ED) contain 7 inactive (dummy) pills which simply help you know when to start a new pack.
+Everyday pills, for example Microgynon 30 ED, contain 7 inactive (dummy) pills which simply help you know when to start a new pack.
 You can also take these pills in similar ways to the combined pill.

 You should take combined pills in the correct order and at the same time each day.